Peak 4966 (Bender Peak)

 Find Nearby Peaks

 Peak 4966/Bender Peak is an unofficially-named summit that is located in the north-central portion of the Danskin Mountains.
-Like many Danskin peaks, Bender Peak is usually accessible early in Spring.
+Like many Danskin peaks, Bender Peak is usually accessible in early Spring.
 USGS Grape Mountain

 Bender Peak from the midway up the northeast ridge.

-Bender Peak as viewed from midway up the Northeast Ridge.
+Bender Peak as viewed from midway up the northeast ridge

 Access